kwertyops/byte-of-python/src/animation.md

 ## Animations using `dudraw`

-Animation is usually created with a `while`-loop.
+Animations are usually created with `while`-loops.
 The following template shows what usually goes in the body of the loop:
 * clear the background
 * redraw the next frame of the animation
 * call `dudraw.show(wait_time)`

-When you pass a parameter to `dudraw.show()`, the program pauses for the given wait_time, which is a `float` value giving the time in milliseconds.
+When you pass a parameter to `dudraw.show()`, the program pauses for the given `wait_time``, which is a `float` value giving the time in milliseconds.

 Here is sample code that animates a circle appearing to move from the lower left corner of the canvas to the upper right corner: